Eyal Cohen, MD, MSc, FRCPC

 She holds a PhD in Epidemiology and a Masters of Health Science from the Dalla Lana School of Public Health at the University of Toronto.

-Janavi holds a Bachelor of Science in Psychology from Western University and a Master of Public Health in Epidemiology from the Dalla Lana School of Public Health at the University of Toronto.
+Genevieve holds a Bachelor of Science from Western University, and a Master of Applied Science and PhD in Psychology from the University of Waterloo.